edisonm/refactor/README.md

 changes belong to, which is used in some predicates like rdiff/1 and will be explained later.
-The number of changes will not match with the number of attempts if the expansion was rejected by the expander, for instance, suppose that we want to perform such change en all places except in those where the clause doesn't have body:
+The number of changes will not match with the number of attempts if the expansion was rejected by the expander, for instance, suppose that we want to perform such change in all places except in those where the clause doesn't have body:

 ```prolog